 - John Lee Dumas requires a $6,500 appearance fee if you are selected to be a guest on his show, Entrepreneurs of Fire (EoF).

-If your podcast’s niche exactly matches your guests’ target audience, you could also easily request higher than $25 CPM price.
+If your podcast’s niche exactly matches your guests’ target audience, you could also easily request a higher than $25 CPM price.

 III.
 Premium Services